+KU Leuven is the largest university in Belgium in terms of research funding and expenditure, and is a charter member of League of European Research Universities (LERU).
+KU Leuven conducts fundamental and applied research in all academic disciplines with a clear international orientation.
+To strengthen international collaboration, KU Leuven has its own international research fellowship programme and supports international scholars in international funding applications.
 The Centre for Environment and Health (CEH) (coordinating department), part of the Faculty of Medicine KU Leuven, studies the impact of the environment on health and the reverse, how health can affect individuals’ interaction with the environment.
-CEH has extensive experience in the field of occupational medicine, disability management and RTW.
+CEH has extensive experience in the field of occupational medicine, disability management and Return-To-Work (RTW).
 The Centre works closely together with the professional and scientific societies in the field of occupational and environmental medicine, toxicology and hygiene.